 Salvage and Rebuilt Titles

 A car has a salvage title if an insurance company declares it a total loss.
-Washington law restricts driving a salvage vehicle on any public roads or highways.
+State law restricts driving a salvage vehicle on any public roads or highways.
 A salvage title car must get rebuilt and repaired properly before it can get back on the road.

 How to Get a Rebuilt Salvage Title in Washington

 You have some options if you own a salvage car.
 For instance, you can sell it.
 It’s common for people or auto shops to buy salvaged titles for spare parts, or to restore them later.
-You can also take the necessary steps to get it a rebuilt title if you want to drive it again.
+You can also take the necessary steps to get it a rebuilt title to drive it again.
 To get a rebuilt title in Washington state, you must:

 - Get your car the repairs it needs